The ABCs of the transformation of Rio de Janeiro*

 Corruption At the heart of almost every other problem, given that individual and group interests tend to triumph over the greater good, corruption in Rio permeates relationships between government and public contractors; and police and drug traffickers.
 Also, government institutions tend to turn a general blind eye to the transgressions of elites.
 Thanks to technology, more access to information, and greater awareness of the need for transparency, this appears to be slowly changing.

 Democracy A relatively new regime in Brazil, which was ruled by a military government from 1964-85.
+A new, utopian constitution came into force in 1988, providing a set of goals for social change.
 In Rio, the mainstream media has claimed its watchdog role less than have independent media and monitoring groups.
 Representative bodies, the Judiciary, and the notion of a participatory government process are weak links.
 Attorneys general at federal and state levels have begun to occupy more space.
 All these players jockey for power and attempt to curb and correct each other.
 Ideology plays little role in Brazilian politics; personal ties and favors are paramount.
 This is changing, however; citizens are developing the capability to mobilize over issues and to stand up for their rights, with social media as a key tool.

 Disque Denúncia This hotline NGO is instrumental in collecting crime information that leads to many arrests and has greatly aided the pacification process.
 Check out @disque_denuncia on Twitter.

 Centro (Downtown) The financial and commercial center of Rio includes skyscrapers and 20th-century construction, decrepit and renewed, as well as the enormous, long-neglected port area (see Port Revitalization).
 Main thoroughfares are Avenida Presidente Vargas, which sliced through the city in 1941-2 at the behest of dictator Getúlio Vargas, and the older Avenida Rio Branco (formerly Avenida Central), which ends at Cinelândia, a traditional space for public demonstrations.
-City hall plans to turn Rio Branco and the square into a pedestrian-only area.
+City hall has removed private vehicle traffic from Rio Branco and the square.
 The port area is to be linked to the rest of downtown by way of VLT trolleys.
-The city is removing the elevated Perimetral highway that runs along the water, replacing it with tunnels and green areas.
+The city took down the elevated Perimetral highway that runs along the water, replacing it with tunnels and green areas.

 Culture The “Carioca landscape between the mountains and the sea” was named a UNESCO World Heritage Site in 2012.
 Rio’s mix of African, indigenous, and colonial roots has inspired a vibrant visual arts panorama that can be seen at the Museu Arte Rio and the Museu de Arte Moderna.
 But what most cariocas will be quickest to claim as their culture is the celebratory use of space in diverse places across the landscape of the city, to a resounding musical background.
 The monumental Sambódromo and samba schools in Rio’s favelas are arenas for dance and drumming; forró in the São Cristóvao area is an auditory mark of migrants from the North.
 For many young people, funk carioca and most recently its Passinho dance is the homegrown soundtrack .

 Eike Batista Son of a former president of the Vale mining company, Batista was one of the world’s richest people and helped fund Rio’s turnaround out of his oil, mining, energy, and real estate profits.
 As of early 2013, however, several of his projects have missed deadlines and lost value on the stock exchange.
-Few have questioned the need for his philanthropy in a booming economy with rising tax revenues, and many have praised his cleanup of the Rodrigo de Freitas Lagoon and equipment purchases for Rio’s police; he is the largest private funder of the UPP.
+Few have questioned the need for his philanthropy in a booming economy with rising tax revenues, and many have praised his cleanup of the Rodrigo de Freitas Lagoon and equipment purchases for Rio’s police; until his companies went into a tailspin in 2013, he was the largest private funder of the UPP.
 Here Batista is interviewed by Charlie Rose in 2010.

 Education Both the state of Rio, which runs the capital city’s high schools; and the city, responsible for elementary and middle schools, are working to turn around sub-par public education offerings, shunned by parents able to pay for even the most rudimentary private school.
 Key tools for education reform include modern management practices and access to technology for both teachers and students.
-Public schoolteachers make around US$ 800 equivalent per month, and though recent reforms have aimed to improve student performance by awarding teacher bonuses, the profession suffers and fails to attract college graduates.
+Though recent reforms have aimed to improve student performance by awarding teacher bonuses, the profession suffers and fails to attract college graduates.
+Teachers held a long strike in 2013 and threaten to do so again.

 Firjan This is the state industrial federation, a business organization which has helped lead Rio’s turnaround by funding studies and providing job and business management training, among much else.
-In October 2010 Firjan published a study undertaken by the thinktank IETS, a sort of x-ray of pacified favelas.
+In October 2010 Firjan published an initial study undertaken by the thinktank IETS, a sort of x-ray of pacified favelas.

 Geography Many of Rio’s joys and difficulties come from the fact that it built at the foot of low mountains where the rainforest meets the ocean, with land in its western half long used for farming.
 Its urban footprint has developed and sprawled; the opening of a road and tunnel to Barra in the late 1970s allowed rapid automobile-based residential growth to the west.
 Rio’s tropical climate means heavy flooding in the summer is the biggest geographic risk to homes in the area.